poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

 administration had succeeded in convincing a secret court to [?
-32:47] phone companies to turn over, to the NSA, every single phone record, of every single telephone call, local and international, of every single American, even though that National Security official, before the Senate, just months earlier, was asked, "Does the NSA collect whole data about the communications of Americans?" and he answered, "No, sir," what we all now know is a complete lie.
+32:47] phone companies to turn over, to the NSA, every single phone record, of every single telephone call, local and international, of every single American, even though that National Security official, James Clapper, before the Senate, just months earlier, was asked, "Does the NSA collect whole data about the communications of Americans?" and he answered, "No, sir," what we all now know is a complete lie.

 There are other lies that the NSA and the US government's top officials have told.
 And by 'lie' I mean, advisedly, things they know